SAP/spartacus-docs/_pages/dev/ssr/server-side-rendering-optimization.md

   Recommendation: strongly recommended to set.
 Adjust according to your needs and expectation.

-  **Note**: This property is available in the latest patch versions of 3.1.x and later.
+  **Note**: This option is available in the latest patch versions of 3.1.x and later.

 - `reuseCurrentRendering` - Instead of immediately falling back to CSR while a render for the same rendering key is in progress, this option will make the subsequent requests for this rendering key wait for the current render.
 All pending requests for the same rendering key will take up only _one_ concurrency slot, because there is only one actual rendering task being performed.
 Each request independently honors the `timeout` option.